Sigmanor/Aion-Game-Launcher/README.md

 Description
 ==================

 Alternative launcher for the Aion.
-Created specifically for the **Russian-speaking** community in the US servers.
+Created special for the **Russian-speaking** community in the US servers.

 ![](https://raw.githubusercontent.com/Sigmanor/Aion-Game-Launcher/master/screenshot.png)